TI says chip demand is improving; to close 2 factories

 TI shares were up more than 3.4 percent at $34.34 in after-hours trading on Monday, compared with their Nasdaq closing price of $33.19.

-(Reporting by Sinead Carew in New York; Editing by Steve Orlofsky, Matthew Lewis and Bernard Orr)
+(Additional reporting by Noel Randewich in San Francisco, Editing by Steve Orlofsky, Matthew Lewis, Bernard Orr and Lisa Shumaker)